 Charles F. Strothoff was a notable San Francisco architect who specialized in designing single-family dwellings for merchant builders active in developing residence parks in San Francisco's West of Twin Peaks area.
 Charles Frederick Strothoff was born May 9, 1892 in San Francisco to John and Freda Strothoff, immigrants from Germany.
 His father was a saloonkeeper and his mother did not work outside the home.
 Charles Strothofff graduated from the Wilmerding School of Industrial Arts, a technical high school for working-class youth, where he majored in architectural drafting.
 Strothoff, who presumably could not afford a university education, continued his architectural studies at local night schools and architectural clubs.
 In 1913, he won a medal in a competition that also included the talented Carl J. Warnecke, Ernest Weihe, and Timothy Pflueger.
-From 1912 until 1913, Strothoff worked as a draftsman in the offices of Albert Farr, a prominent society architecture on his own.
+Tom 1912 until 1913, Strothoff worked as a draftsman in the offices of Albert Farr, a prominent society architect who specialized in high-end single-family homes.
+Ca. 1915, Strothoff began practicing architecture on his own.
 Following in the line of his erstwhile employer, Strothoff specialized in designing expensive single-family dwellings, especially in San Francisco's recently established and very affluent St. Francis Wood neighborhood.
 He worked in the neighborhood for his entire career, eventually designing 25 houses in the tract, nearly all of which still stand.